nori-dot-eco/contracts/docs/Certificate.md

 event ReceiveRemovalBatch(address from, address recipient, uint256 certificateId, uint256[] removalIds, uint256[] removalAmounts)
 ```

-Emitted when a batch of removals is received to create a Certificate.
+Emitted when a batch of removals is received to create a certificate.

 | Name | Type | Description |